balena-io/docs/pages/installing/gettingStarted-Humming.md

 Once the download is finished you should have a `.img` file with a name like `resin-myApp-0.1.0-0.0.14.img` where myApp is the name you gave your application on the dashboard.

 Now we have to burn the downloaded image on to the SD card.
-There are a couple of ways to do this, depending on your host computer operating system.
+There are a couple of ways to do this, depending on your operating system.
 We have listed a few below.

 ## Burning the OS image onto the SD